-A recent survey commissioned by the Priory Group reveals that a shocking 1 in 4 students are too uncomfortable to reveal their mental health problems to their friends for fear of being mistreated.
+A recent survey commissioned by Priory reveals that a shocking one in four students are too uncomfortable to reveal their mental health problems to their friends for fear of being mistreated.

-Many young people look forward to the opportunities which university provides with excitement, hoping to meet new people and enjoy “the best years” of their life.
+Many young people look forward to the opportunities that university provides with excitement, hoping to meet new people and enjoy the 'best years' of their life.
 Unfortunately, this is inevitably not the case for all students.

-In a recent study undertaken by the Priory Group it has been revealed that an alarming number of students are keeping their mental health problems a secret, out of fear that they will be shut off by their friends.
+In a recent study undertaken by Priory Group, it has been revealed that an alarming number of students are keeping their mental health problems a secret, out of fear that they will be shut off by their friends.

 Alienated from their peers

-The survey which was conducted across 18 universities in the UK polled students on their personal experiences with mental health and the attitudes they had experienced from their peers.
-Almost half admitted that exposing their mental health problems had affected their relationship with their friends, leaving them isolated from social events and unable to ask for support.
+The survey, which was conducted across 18 universities in the UK, polled students on their personal experiences with mental health and the attitudes they had experienced from their peers.
+Almost half admitted that exposing their mental health problems had affected their relationship with their friends, leaving them isolated from social events and unable to ask for help & support.

-Alarmingly, not only did students suffer isolations from their peers but 1 in 6 students explained that their friends did not take them seriously when they revealed their condition, describing how they were branded as ‘lazy’ and ‘attention seeking’, showing a distinct lack of support being given at a time when it is most needed.
+Alarmingly, not only did students suffer isolation from their peers but one in six students explained that their friends did not take them seriously when they revealed their condition, describing how they were branded as ‘lazy’ and ‘attention seeking’, showing a distinct lack of support being given at a time when it is most needed.

-More than a third admitted to feeling emotionally distressed by their friend’s confession but only 1 in 5 went on to further research their friend’s illness and how they could be more supportive.
+More than a third admitted to feeling emotionally distressed by their friend’s confession but only one in five went on to further research their friend’s illness and how they could be more supportive.